ccprog/bu-patience/README.md

   As the author states,
   > D3 supports so-called “modern” browsers, which generally means everything except IE8 and below.
 - Positioning and dragging of cards is realised with [CSS Transforms](http://www.w3.org/TR/css3-transforms)
-- Gamepad layout uses [CSS flexbox](http://www.w3.org/TR/css3-flexbox), but also applies `display:table;` as a fallback for IE9
+- Gamepad layout uses [CSS flexbox](http://www.w3.org/TR/css3-flexbox), but also sets sizes programmatically as a fallback

 ## Rulesets